- Vitamin D helps the body maintain strong bones.

 - you’re not spending enough time outside to absorb adequate vitamin D levels through sun exposure

-There is evidence that a vitamin D deficiency points to a higher risk of certain cancers, immune diseases, and cardiovascular disease.
+Some evidence links vitamin D deficiency to a higher risk of certain cancers, immune diseases, and cardiovascular disease.

-High vitamin D blood levels generally result from ingesting too many vitamin pills and other nutritional supplements.
-Taking high doses of vitamin D can result in a condition called hypervitaminosis D. Hypervitaminosis is a rare, but serious condition that could put you at risk for liver or kidney problems.
+High vitamin D blood levels generally result from taking too many vitamin pills and other nutritional supplements.
+High doses of vitamin D can result in a condition called hypervitaminosis D. Hypervitaminosis is a rare but serious condition that could put you at risk for liver or kidney problems.

 High levels are rarely due to consuming too much of the vitamin through foods or sun exposure.

-Your doctor will help explain the results of your test and determine if you are truly suffering from a vitamin D deficiency.
+Your doctor will help explain the results of your test and determine if you have a vitamin D deficiency.

 As with any routine blood test, risks of the 25-hydroxy vitamin test are minimal and include: